Research

 Also, you have to understand how much you’re going to pay and how predictable your budget should be.
 And last but not least, do you have resources and competence to manage the developers’ team, or do you want to delegate it and just get the final product?
 There is also a scenario where you have your core team with developers or managers and want to hire a dedicated team to strengthen your capabilities.

 Milestones before choosing an engagement model.
-You can download this infografic here.
+You can download this infographic here.

 So let’s assume you already know all these nuances and figure out what type of cooperation will fit you best.